-

 Don’t Care Where You Get Your Appetite, as Long as You Eat Locally

 The local food movement has made its way to Northern Michigan.
 You may be asking yourself, “What is the local food movement?”
 In a nutshell, it is a locally based effort to make food grown and processed locally available for purchase.
-So instead of your food traveling via container ship from a foreign country 3,000 More
+So instead of your food traveling via container ship from a foreign country 3,000 miles away, you buy food that was grown in your own neighborhood by a local farmer.
+By purchasing locally, you stimulate the local economy while obtaining food that is often grown organically, without any chemical fertilizers and pesticides.
+You also reduce the effect of greenhouse… More

 -